jaymody/3xa3/README.md

 Upload to [PyPI](https://pypi.org/project/lpm/0.0.1/):
 1. Update version in `lpm/__init__.py`
+2. Run code linting and formatting
-2. Update requirements-dev.txt if needed
+3. Update `requirements-dev.txt` if needed
-3. Update setup.py if needed
+4. Update `setup.py` if needed
-4. Run tests to assure everything is working
+5. Run tests to assure everything is working
-5. `python -m build`
+6. `python -m build`
-6. `python -m twine upload dist/*`
+7. `python -m twine upload dist/*`

 The folders and files for this project are as follows: